 \subsection{Knowledge Forecasting for Robotics}

 Learning future world knowledge for robot training has increasingly become popular to enable policies for achieving an action-forecasting loop.
-Early attempts~\cite{vpp2024hu,bharadhwaj2024gen2act,gr1,du2024learning,ranasinghe2025pixel, liu2025efficient, Wang2024ReinforcementLW} to implement this based on off-the-shelf world models~\cite{chi2023diffusion,opensora,jang2025dreamgen} and feed the forecasting of images or states into the robot policy model to conduct inverse dynamics.
-This two-stage training strategy is easy to implement but is limited by the performance of world models.
-More advanced solutions~\cite{cotvla25,seer24,go125bu,moto24} incorporate forecasting and action planning in an end-to-end manner, requiring the policy to predict actions along with future states.
+Early attempts~\cite{vpp2024hu,bharadhwaj2024gen2act,gr1,du2024learning,ranasinghe2025pixel, liu2025efficient, Wang2024ReinforcementLW} to implement this based on off-the-shelf video generation models~\cite{opensora,jang2025dreamgen} and feed the goal images or states into policy model to conduct inverse dynamics.
+This two-stage training strategy is easy to implement but is limited by the performance and latency of video generation models.
+More advanced solutions couple forecasting with control by requiring the policy to produce, in addition to actions, explicit predictions.
+Concretely, these works ask the policy to output (i) high-level subtask/option sequences or language plans that decompose long-horizon goals~\cite{zhou2025chatvla, lin2025onetwovla,shi2025hi}, (ii)latent future embeddings/latent actions that compactly encode forthcoming motor intentions~\cite{go125bu}, (iii)whole sub-goal images or short visual rollouts that anticipate how the scene should evolve~\cite{seer24,cotvla25}, and (iv) object-centric signals (e.g., bounding boxes) that capture manipulation-relevant dynamics~\cite{deng2025graspvla,25pi0.5}.
 This line of work demonstrates better performance and generalization.
 However, the future states are limited to redundant visual information~\cite{depthanything,depth_anything_v2_24,clip,dinov223,ACT23,ReCon23} or monotonous states~\cite{dywa25,anypoint24}.
 In contrast to previous work, \method{} proposes to predict future knowledge in an efficient (dynamic region) and effective (comprehensive knowledge) way, demonstrating strong performance and generalization.